DM-Miller/Squamous-Cell-Carcinoma/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Squmaous Cell Carcinoma"
+title = "Squmaous Cell Carcinoma Specialists"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 # hero_media = ""